littleosbook/aenix/doc/book/paging.md

 Paging does two things that is nice for virtual memory.
 First, it allows for quite fine-grained access control to memory.
-You can mark pages as read-only, read-write, execute, only for PL0 etc. Second, it creates the illusion of contiguous memory.
+You can mark pages as read-only, read-write, only for PL0 etc. Second, it creates the illusion of contiguous memory.
 User mode processes, and the kernel, can access memory as if it were contiguous, and the contiguous memory can be extended without the need to move stuff around.
 Also, we can allow the user mode programs to access all memory below 3GB, but unless they actually use it, we don't have to assign page frames to the pages.
 This allows processes to have code located near `0x00000000` and the stack at just below `0xC0000000`, and not require more than two actual pages.

 ## Further reading